AlexanderIbrahim1/Burgers/README.md

 ## Pointwise Convergence

-To calculate the pointwise convergence, we use equation (4) in [1], with $alpha; = 1/2, and take the binary logarithm of the result, which we call *C(x)*.
+To calculate the pointwise convergence, we use equation (4) in [1], with &alpha; = 1/2, and take the binary logarithm of the result, which we call *C(x)*.
 The value of *C(x)* indicates the pointwise convergence order.

 The first figure below is *C(x)* at *t = 0.125*, calculated using the linear slope calculator.
 Before the shocks form, the linear slope calculator gives first order convergence.
 The two dips are caused by numerical instabilities in the denominator of equation (4) in [1], and are located at the zeros of the derivative of *u(x)*.

 ![C(x) at *t = 0.125* using the linear slope calculation](images/conv_linear_0125.png)

 The second figure is *C(x)* at *t = 0.125*, calculated using the minmod slope limiter.
 The behaviour near *x = 0.33* and *x = 0.76* is more drastic than it was for the linear slope calculator.
-This is caused by (1) the same issue with the denominator mentioned earlier and (2) how the minmod slope limiter behaves near changes in slope.
+This is caused by a combination of (1) the same issue with the denominator mentioned earlier and (2) how the minmod slope limiter behaves near changes in slope.
 Near smooth zeros, the linear calculation gives a more accurate slope than the minmod limiter, which sets the value to exactly zero.

 ![C(x) at *t = 0.125* using the minmod slope limiter](images/conv_minmod_0125.png)